July 25, 2025

 - Fire-resistant and energy-efficient

-- Withstands hurricanes better than shingles
+- Withstand hurricanes better than shingles

 Cons